K-12 Educational Leadership

 - 30-hour program, completable in 5 semesters (four long semesters + 1 summer)

 - Programmatic focus on equity-centered leadership with an emphasis on culturally responsive instruction, instructional leadership & coaching, data-informed decision making, community engagement, and complex systems

 - In-person, cohort-based programming, emphasizing small classes in a “high-touch,” engaging, personalized atmosphere

 - Certification-only program available for teachers who already hold a Master’s degree

 - We welcome applicants from traditional public school campuses as well as charter campuses, private/independent, and parochial schools

 - Substantial tuition discounts for area PK-12 teachers

 Learn more about the Principal Fellows Program

-- Copy of valid teaching certificate and teaching service record (for principal certification-seeking only)
+- Copy of valid educator certificate and official service record

 - Live or video interview